How Does the SmileDirectClub Aligner Therapy System Work?

 TELEHEALTH – I hereby consent to use SmileDirectClub’s teledentistry platform so a licensed dentist and I can engage in telehealth as part of my aligner therapy treatment.
 I understand that "telehealth" includes the practice of health or dental care delivery, diagnosis, consultation, treatment, and transfer of medical/dental information, both orally and visually, between me and a licensed dental professional who has engaged SmileDirectClub to provide certain non-clinical dental support organisation services.

-Eligibility for SmileDirectClub clear aligner therapy is assessed by a Canada licensed dentist or orthodontist.
+Eligibility for SmileDirectClub clear aligner therapy is assessed by a Singapore or Canada licensed dentist or orthodontist.
 Such dentist or orthodontist is not registered to practise dentistry in Hong Kong and, in making such assessment, is not practising and does not in any way hold out as practising dentistry in Hong Kong.
 I confirm that I have taken note of the above in making my decision to pursue SmileDirectClub clear aligned therapy.

 By signing this Informed Consent, I understand that I am certifying that: My Hong Kong registered dentist has cleaned my teeth and has checked for and repaired cavities, loose or defective fillings, crowns or bridges.
 My dentist checked my last x-rays or has otherwise verified that I have no shortened or resorbed roots or impacted teeth.
 My dentist has probed or measured my gum pockets and confirmed that I do not have periodontal or gum disease.
 My dentist preformed a full oral-cancer screening in the last 6 months and confirmed that I do not have oral cancer.